mongodb/docs/source/includes/troubleshooting-getting-started.rst

 Check Agent Output or Log
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you continue to encounter problems, check the agent's output or logs for
+If you continue to encounter problems, check the agent's output for errors.
-errors.
+See :ref:`view-logs-single-agent`.

 .. _troubleshooting-one-agent: